TormodLandet/raschii/README.rst

 Installation and running
 ------------------------

-Raschii can be installed by running
+Raschii can be installed using pip, uv, or any other Python package manager that supports the `Python Package Index (PyPI) <https://pypi.org/project/raschii>`_.
+Example:

 .. code:: bash

-    python -m pip install raschii
+    pip install raschii

-Substitute ``python`` with ``python3`` as appropriate to your installation.
-The command will also install any dependencies (numpy).

 Using Raschii from Python